The Advantages of Health Savings Accounts

 How about the downside of an HSA?

 Well, HSA funds don’t pay for all forms of health care.
-For example, you can’t pay for over-the-counter drugs with HSA assets.
+For example, you can’t pay for over-the-counter drugs.
 In the worst-case scenario, you get sick while you’re enrolled in a high-deductible health plan and lack enough money to pay medical expenses.

 As health insurance costs are repeatedly increasing for businesses, and as health plans with higher deductibles generally cost less for a company compared to traditional coverage, you will likely see the population of HSA owners growing in the future.